UnisonUI/UnisonUI/README.md

   provider.webhook {
-    interface = "0.0.0.0" // Interface where the webhook server listen to port = 3000 // Port used by the webhook server self-specification = no // Should the webhook's specification be available in RestUI }
+    interface = "0.0.0.0" // Interface where the webhook server listen to port = 3000 // Port used by the webhook server self-specification = no // Should the webhook's specification be available in UnisonUI }
 }
 ```